-The International Co-Operative Alliance defines a cooperative, or co-op, as “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically controlled enterprise.”
+The International Co-operative Alliance defines a cooperative, or co-op, as “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically controlled enterprise.”
 In other words, cooperatives are created by people who have a specific need and who are willing to work together to operate and organize a company that will meet that need.

 (An important note: Before we go deeper into the definition of a co-op, it is important to note that our grocery store is open for everyone to shop at.
 Becoming an Owner of the Co-op is voluntary, but we highly encourage it!
-You can learn more about becoming an Owner here)
+You can learn more about the benefits of becoming an Owner here)

 The cooperative (AKA co-op) business structure spans multiple industries.
 Some of the common co-ops you may be familiar with are organizations like credit unions or grocery, farmer and housing co-ops.
 The people who benefit from the products or services of a cooperative business own the cooperative business.
-In the case of a grocery co-op like ours, the people who shop at the store are often also Owners of the co-op (Sometimes also referred to as Members or Member-Owners).
+In the case of a consumer grocery co-op like ours, the people who shop at the store are often also Owners of the co-op (Sometimes also referred to as Members or Member-Owners).
 In the case of co-op housing, the people who live in a particular building are members of the cooperative that owns the building.

 Just as the stockholders or shareholders of a business have a say in how the business is owned and operated, the Owners of a co-op have a say in how the cooperative is run.
 The crucial difference is that in the case of other types of corporations, how much of a say or how much control an Owner has over the company is determined by how large their Ownership stake is.
-A shareholder who owns 50% of a corporation will have more votes or more control over the operation of the company compared to a shareholder who owns 2% of a corporation.
+A shareholder who owns 51% of a corporation will have more votes or more control over the operation of the company compared to a shareholder who owns 2% of a corporation.
 That’s not the case with a co-op.
 As equity and equality are among the founding principles of a cooperative, each Owner of a co-op gets one vote.
 The opinion of one co-op Owner does not have more weight than the opinion of another co-op Owner.

-Cooperatives such as ours also elect a board of directors.
-The responsibilities of the board of a co-op include ensuring that the cooperative is working towards achieving its mission, setting up operational policies for the co-op and hiring the General Manager to manage all other employees.
+Cooperatives such as ours also elect a Board of Directors.
+The responsibilities of the Board of a co-op include ensuring that the cooperative is working towards achieving its mission, setting up operational policies for the co-op and hiring the General Manager to manage all other employees.

-The International Co-Operative Alliance adopted seven cooperative principles in 1995.
+The International Co-operative Alliance adopted seven cooperative principles in 1995.
 These guiding values are based on a set of principles known as the Rochdale Principles, which were first created in 1844.
 The cooperative principles create guidelines for co-ops to follow and allow co-ops to put their values into action.
 These seven principles can be found in more detail below.